JakasaurusRex/Pygame-Workshop/README.md

     screen.blit(floor, (0,screen.get_height()-floor.get_height()))
 ```

-After running this we will now see a much prettier background!
+After running this we will now see a much prettier background with our layered background and colorful floor!

 <img width="763" alt="Screenshot 2025-04-28 at 6 07 04 PM" src="https://github.com/user-attachments/assets/7d530bd6-03c9-4eed-a16a-bb3d9c679a88" />